shadykdc/Probabilistic_Inference/README.md

 * **BestScoreAfterRemoval:** finds the best scoring network formed by deleting one arc from the spanning tree.

 ## Part 4: Principal Component Analysis
 Use covariance estimation to find principal components of a data set.
+Then use PCA to deconstruct and reconstruct images.

 ### Functions:
 * **Mean:** calculates the mean vector of a data set represented (as usual) by a matrix in which the rows are data points and the columns are variables.